 How to Fix Windshield Wipers

-When it comes to fixing your windshield wipers, there are a few things you can do to get them working properly again.
+When it comes to fixing your windshield wipers, you can do a few things to get them working properly again.
 First, check the blade itself to see if it is damaged or bent.
 If so, you will need to replace it.

 Next, check the wiper arm to see if it is loose or broken.
 If so, you will need to replace it as well.